Your Team Yearns For Better Performance Feedback

-One final thought: the A.R.T. method for escalating conversations is appropriate for the lower-level types of behaviors that are irritating, relevant to the work, but easily corrected.
+One final thought: the A.R.T. method for escalating performance feedback conversations is appropriate for the lower-level types of behaviors that are irritating, relevant to the work, but easily corrected.
 You would not use the A.R.T. method when someone steals proprietary information or assaults a colleague.

 Avoid This Tempting Mistake When Giving Performance Feedback